ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 > [!warning]
 >
-> Wait for the full completion of tasks before continues
+> Wait for the full completion of tasks before continuing.
 >

 #### **Remove Hosts**

 With the API, get the host id list:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/host
 >

 Then for each id :

 > [!api]
 >
 > @api {POST} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/host/{hostId}/remove
 >

 A task is created for each call, you can follow the progress with:

 > [!api]
 >
 > @api {GET} /dedicatedCloud/{serviceName}/datacenter/{datacenterId}/filer/{hostId}/task/{taskId}